trustyai-explainability/vllm_judge/docs/guide/basic-evaluation.md

 **What happens behind the scenes:**

-- Judge creates a prompt asking to evaluate the response based on your criteria
+- Judge creates a prompt asking to evaluate the content based on your criteria

-- The LLM provides a score (typically 1-10) and reasoning
+- The LLM provides a score (if scale is provided) and reasoning

 - You get a structured result with `decision`, `reasoning`, and `score`